 About Sempervivum

-Sempervivum is a winter-hardy, evergreen succulent forming compact rosettes in a vibrant color mix.
-Known for its drought tolerance and striking architectural form, it’s ideal for rock gardens, green roofs, mixed succulent containers, and even indoor decorative planting.
-Non-branching flower spikes attract bees when in bloom.
-Sempervivum is hardy in zones 3a through 9b.
+‘Hippie Chicks Mix’ is a winter-hardy, evergreen succulent forming compact rosettes in a vibrant mix of colors.
+Known for its exceptional drought tolerance and striking architectural form, it’s ideal for rock gardens, green roofs, mixed succulent containers, and indoor decorative planting.
+Flower spikes appear once per rosette and attract bees when in bloom.
+Hardy in Zones 3a through 9b.

 When to Plant Sempervivum Seeds

-We recommend that gardeners begin their sempervivum seeds indoors four to six weeks before your last expected frost.
-This ensures seedlings are sturdy and ready to plant outside once weather warms.
+If starting indoors, which is best for most gardeners, begin your seeds four to six weeks before your last expected frost.
+This ensures seedlings are sturdy and ready to plant outside once the weather warms.

 Where to Plant Sempervivum Seeds